• USD

 Distribution

 They are found in scattered stretches throughout Sub-Saharan Africa as far north as Sudan.
 Banded mongoose occurs widely in South Africa.
-They inhabit Zambia, Mozambique, Zimbabwe, parts of Botswana, Namibia, Angola, and more east in Tanzania, Malawi, Kenya, and parts of Ethiopia, respectively.
-Like other species of mongoose, the banded mongoose is absent in the brutal stretch of the Namib Desert that runs along the coastline.
+They inhabit Zambia, Mozambique, Zimbabwe, parts of Botswana, Namibia, Angola, and more east in Tanzania, Malawi, Kenya, and parts of Ethiopia.
+Like other species of mongoose, the banded mongoose is absent in the harsh stretch of the Namib Desert that runs along the coastline.

 Name